Imrul2322/Data-Wrangling-and-Extract-information-using-Python-and-SQL/README.md

 # Data Wrangling, Extract Information from Sales Raw Data - Python, SQL

 ## Summary
-Worked with a data which needed a lot of works to extract useful information.
+Worked with a data which needed data wrangling to extract useful information.
 Created relational database with tables using different information like countries, regions, customers, products and orders.
-For each category, extracted total amount of sales and recommended which products, countries and regions are ahead in sales.
+For each category (e.g. Country), extracted total amount of sales and recommended which products, countries and regions are ahead in sales.

 ## Data Preparation